scharf/cv/MichaelScharfCV.md

 ### Freedom of a consultant

-Being outside the day to day work of the team, I had a kind of Joker role that gave me some freedom to reflect what we were doing in terms of technology, but also in terms of management and the general direction of the company. **As a consultant, I never had the power to make decisions or direct people, but I gave advice to decision makers and implanted ideas and had very good relationships to the developers in the team.**
+Being outside the day to day work of the team, I had a kind of Joker role that gave me some freedom to reflect on what we were doing in terms of technology and architecture, but also in terms of management and the general direction of the company. **As a consultant, I never had the official power to make decisions or direct people, but I gave advice to decision makers and implanted ideas and had very good relationships to the developers in the team.**

-Here are a few things I remember
+Here are a few things I remember.
+The items in the list I designed, and did most of the implementation.

-* declarative, context based framework for views, command and menus (a kind of e4 for ET++)
+* a declarative, context based framework for views, command and menus (a kind of e4 for ET++)
-* DSL and generator for python bindings to ET++ that encoded all the ownership rules of the not-garage collected c++-code -- this enabled a lot of extensions to SNiFF+ (mostly done by services)
+* a DSL (domain specific language) and generator for python bindings to ET++ that encoded all the ownership rules of the not-garage collected C++-code -- this enabled a lot of extensions to SNiFF+ (mostly done by services)
 * data driven tree-table implementation -- reduced time writing of a new tools form months to days